 14. Kate Spade

-Prior to her death in 2018, University of Arizona graduate, Kate Spade, was one of fashion’s foremost designers.
+Prior to her death in 2018, Arizona State University graduate, Kate Spade, was one of fashion’s foremost designers.
 As founder and former co-owner of Kate Spade New York, Spade bought fashionable, affordable handbags and accessories to a very receptive public: during the 1990’s, her handbags achieved such popularity that they became a status symbol across the country.
 By 2006, Spade had sold on her stake in the business to Neiman Marcus Group, and had launched a line of luxury handbags and footwear under her new brand, Frances Valentine.

 15. Ted Sarandos